imankulov/pickle-compat/README.md

 ## Unpickling with "bytes" encoding.
 Objects with attributes

 It is, by far, not the worst case.
-To make things even more complicated let's try to serialize `foo.foo`.
+To make things even more complicated, let's try to serialize `foo.foo`.

 ```python
 # file: foo.py